ildar-shaimordanov/my-scripts/shell/README.md

-# bash scripts
+# shell scripts

-Collection of bash scripts
+Collection of shell scripts (both bash and POSIX-compatible)

 Demo scripts are under the `*/t` directories.